SDI-SoftwareDefinedInverter/TAPAS/README.md

-This unique feature of high bandwidth and smooth output makes TAPAS to some degree universal, giving rise to educational applications in AC and DC drives, DC/DC power conversion, audio, robotics, magnetic field control, DC- battery charging, etc. Note that universality is achieved with a single, fixed hardware platform where the overall functionality is defined via software (changes) only – the reason why we coined the term “Software Defined
+This unique feature of high bandwidth and smooth output makes TAPAS to some degree universal, giving rise to educational applications in AC and DC drives, DC/DC power conversion, audio, robotics, magnetic field control, battery charging, etc. Note that universality is achieved with a single, fixed hardware platform where the overall functionality is defined via software (changes) only – the reason why we coined the term “Software Defined